Relationship after Abortion: Will Abortion Help or Hurt?

 Children’s Emotional Reactions to Abortion

-For children, abortion is inherently difficult to cope with, whether it happened before or after they were born.
+Children find abortion inherently difficult to cope with, whether it happened before or after they were born.
 Young children generally struggle to distinguish their understanding of an unborn child from a child already born.
-Since the distinction between the two is more of a social construct than a concrete difference, abortion is difficult for children to understand.
+Since the distinction between the two is more of a social construct than a concrete and scientific difference, abortion is difficult for children to understand.

 When a sibling has been eliminated from the family, children may struggle to rationalize the loss.
 Knowing that they were wanted, but that a sibling was not, can lead to guilt and uncertainty.
 Children can fear that their wantedness could be withdrawn and even perceive their parents as murderers.
 Children also may struggle with feelings of hostility that they cannot express because of their desire to stay wanted.
 This desire can lead to emotional insecurity, breakdowns in trust, and fear.

 Research has shown that children struggle when a sibling is aborted for genetic reasons.
-When they are partially or fully aware of what happened, they tend to be saddened and disappointed and struggle with guilt.
+When they are partially or fully aware of what happened, they tend to be sad, disappointed, and struggling with guilt.
 Some children describe the abortion as the worst thing that ever happened to them.
 Even when the children are not aware of the abortion, family dynamics still may change.

 Children may also feel that abortions were performed because of them, or even to punish them.
 They can internalize the termination, feeling mutilated by what happened.
 Other children can experience so much fear of being killed, whether consciously or subconsciously, that they can developmentally withdraw and regress.
 In some of these cases, the parents did not even realize that their child knew about the abortion.